JoshAshby/Fla.gr/README.md

-After this you'll have to setup your static folder so the content in `interface/resources/` is available at `/static` on your web server, along with fastCGI setup to send all results to the server, except for `/static` to `localhost:8080` or whatever port you specify in `config.json` and finally:
+After this you'll have to setup your static folder so the content in `interface/resources/` is available at `/static` on your web server, along with fastCGI setup to send all results to the server, except for `/static` to `localhost:8080` or whatever port you specify in `config.json`.
+For an example of how I do this with my personal dev server see the files included in `serverConfig` and take a look at `seshat/framework.py` To make sure your fla.gr server and your webserver are going to play nice with each other.
+Finally:

   cd flagr_core
   ./firstTime.py